drujensen/db_scaffold/README.md

 ## Installation

-Add this to your application's `shard.yml`:
+Add this to your Amber Projects `shard.yml`:

 ```yaml
 targets: